triplea-game/triplea-game.github.io/maps.md

 ![Middle Earth Map]({{ "/images/maps/MiddleEarth.png" | prepend: site.baseurl }})

 Take part and prevail in Tolkien-based epical conflict  In the south evil armies gather in an attempt to destroy the proud nation of Gondor.
 Elsewhere, Elves along with their allies attempt to stop expansion of Goblins, Rhun and Saruman.

-## Game of the Month

-TripleA now has a new featured map each month with a special AI challenge.
-[Click here](https://www.tripleawarclub.org/modules/newbb/viewforum.php?forum=36) to learn more.

 ### Past Games of the Month
 * [World War II v5 Second Edition](http://tripleadev.1671093.n2.nabble.com/Game-of-the-month-3-td7589447.html) (September/October 2015)